Hong Kong needs to allow free travel to retain financial hub status - report

 HONG KONG, July 12 (Reuters) - Hong Kong needs to allow financial sector employees to travel freely to retain its global investment and banking hub status, an industry report said, as the city continues to maintain some of the strictest coronavirus regulations in the world.

-Hong Kong remained a key regional market but it was facing "some of its biggest challenges to date", said the report from the Alternative Investment Management Association (AIMA) and PwC released on Tuesday.
+"It is critical that a delicate balance is struck giving proper recognition to Hong Kong's stature as an international financial centre and broader local public health considerations," said the report from the Alternative Investment Management Association (AIMA) and PwC released on Tuesday.

 The Chinese special administrative region is the largest hedge fund centre in Asia, the report said, with more than half of the major funds that have at least $1 billion under management in the region located in Hong Kong.

+Phillip Meyer, AIMA Hong Kong executive committee chair, urged policymakers to listen to the message "coming from every corner of every business sector."

-But travel restrictions and border closures has led to an exodus of residents from the city in the last two years, with the financial services sector facing a 'brain drain' of talent.
+Travel restrictions and border closures have led to an exodus of residents during the last two years, with the financial services sector facing a 'brain drain' of talent.

-"Against increasing competition and global challenges, including the pandemic, more should be done to maintain the city's competitive advantages and to build an even brighter and resilient future," the report said.

-"It is critical that a delicate balance is struck giving proper recognition to Hong Kong's stature as an international financial centre and broader local public health considerations."
+A net 140,000 people have left since the start of this year, official data shows.
+It is unclear how many have left temporarily or permanently.

+"The worst case is if in 12 months we are where we are today, then I think there's some real challenges.
+Some business and people who have continued to be committed to Hong Kong may need to move," Meyer said.

-Hong Kong has reported more than 1.2 million coronavirus infections and around 9,400 deaths, according to government statistics.
+Hong Kong has reported more than 1.2 million coronavirus infections and around 9,400 deaths.

 While the city has escaped the death tolls of other major centres, Hong Kong is one of only a handful of cities left to still implement quarantine with inbound travellers required to spend seven days in a designated hotel at their own cost.